BETA PHOTO: The base of the left side of Fire Wall, near Fires...

 A large, yet relatively undeveloped, massif of quality limestone.
 The crag is affected by diurnal winds and provides a secluded sport climbing destination.
 The established routes currently range from 5.10+ to 5.13a, while a single project has turned away all efforts to date.

 From the Mazama General Store, head west on Lost River Road for 5ish miles until the road begins to get windy and 35mph signs are seen (past Goat Wall).
 There is a primitive campsite with a large pullout extending west, park here.
 The trail starts across the street and leads into the forest.
 The trail is fairly worn, ultimately navigating across and up a large gully of talus.
 Watch out for snakes in the warmer months.
 After about 30 minutes the trail will split.
 The wall straight up is the Fire Wall, while the trail to the left leads to the Rough Cut Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Fire Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Fire Wall:

 Featured Route For Fire Wall

 Parking for the fire wall is 4 miles from the Mazama store and 100 yards before a bridge crossing Gate Creek (unmarked).
 Recent development includes a couple 5.14s and some fixed draws.
 The classic climb "Firestarter" 5.12c and the first part of "Urban Refugee" 5.11b now have fixed steel quickdraws.
 This really helps identify routes and distinguish between lines that are very close to one another.
 Very fun climbing, worth the trip.

 Hi, I'm looking for a climbing partner from now to late October.
 Wanting to hit up Gatecreek and Prospector!